jeffreyhanson/genetic-surrogates/README.md

 Jeffrey O. Hanson, Jonathan R. Rhodes, Cynthia Riginos, Hugh P. Possingham, Richard A. Fuller

-^{1}School of Biological Sciences, The University of Queensland, Brisbane, QLD, Australia ^{2}School of Geography, Planning and Environmental Management, The University of Queensland, Brisbane, QLD, Australia

-Correspondance should be addressed to jeffrey.hanson@uqconnect.edu.au
+Correspondance should be addressed to [jeffrey.hanson@uqconnect.edu.au](mailto:jeffrey.hanson@uqconnect.edu.au)

 Source code for the analysis in the manuscript entitled 'Are environmental and geographic effective surrogates for genetic variation in conservation planning?'.